koenkeune/nba_power_ranker/README.md

 ---------------
 Download the following libraries: `nba-api` and `pandas`

-Download the up-to-date data with `python3 downloader.py [season]` or use the 2020-2021 season data from the files folder.
+Download the up-to-date data with `python3 downloader.py [season]` where 'season' is optional or you can use the 2020-2021 season data from the files folder.

 Run the code: `python3 main.py [date]`

 'date' is an optional parameter and should be in the following format: yyyy-mm-dd.
-Without a date it will give the power ranking of the current (2020-2021) season.
+Without a date it will give the up-to-date power ranking of the current season.